boring-registry/boring-registry/README.md

 - Managed Identity
 - Azure CLI

-Make sure used identity has the role `Storage Blob Data Contributor` on the Storage Account.
+Make sure the used identity has the role `Storage Blob Data Contributor` on the Storage Account.

 The storage backend has to be specified for the `upload` command as well.
 Check the [module upload](README.md#modules) section below.